kartikdutt18/GSoC-Work-Report/README.md

 ## Acknowledgement
 On a final note, I am extremely grateful to my mentors, Sangyeon Kim and Saksham Bansal for all their support, reviews and help.
 I am also very thankful for their patience whenever I got stuck and their suggestions that helped me in resolving them.

 I am also thankful to mlpack community for all their reviews help and suggestions.
-I am also thankful to Marcus, Ryan Curtin and Ryan Birmingham that helped me with contributing to mlpack.
+I am also thankful to Marcus, Ryan Curtin and Ryan Birmingham that helped me in contributing to mlpack.

 mlpack was the first Machine Learning library that I contributed to, and it has been a really amazing journey.
 I also learned a lot through this project and I intend to continue contributing to mlpack.